monerodocs/md/docs/proof-of-work/pow-in-cryptocurrencies.md

 ---
-title: Proof of Work in Cryptocurrencies | Monero Documentation
+title: Proof of Work in Cryptocurrencies
 ---
 # Proof of Work in Cryptocurrencies